johnmanko/vagrant-k8s-cluster/README.md

 # Cluster Information

-The network subnet used for this node cluster is `10.10.10.0/24`.
+The Kubernetes network used for this cluster is `10.10.10.0/24`.

+### VM NAT vs BRIDGED

+For the VMs, you have the option of using NAT or bridged networking.

+`Vagrantfile` and `cloud-init.yaml` are both configured for NAT routing, which is perfectly fine if running this cluster from a laptop or single-access workstation.
+If you want your cluster available network-wide, you should use bridged networking, which is done in `Vagrantfile-bridge`.

+The default and expected IPs are (for both NAT and bridged):

 | Node | VM Name | hostname | IP |
 | ---- | ---- | --- | --- |